Poetry became my passion after I fell in love with Walter de la Mare's "Silver" in Mrs. Edna Pickett's sophomore English class circa 1962.

-Acclaimed scholar and critic, Helen Vendler, has correctly summarized the poetry radical feminists and others who emphasize class, race, and gender in their art:
+Acclaimed scholar and critic, Helen Vendler, has correctly summarized the poetry of radical feminists and others who emphasize class, race, and gender in their art:

-Rita Dove has avoided that subject matter trap by writing genuine poems that focus on human emotion and experience, instead of how bad it is to be a woman, especially a black woman in Amerikkkka.
+Rita Dove has avoided that subject matter trap by writing genuine poems that focus on human emotion and experience instead of how bad it is to be a woman, especially a black woman in America.